 Check out our most popular quote article, a list of short inspirational quotes for daily inspiration.

 Our inspirational quote category page has even more inspirational and educational quotes.

 Best personality quotes from theorists of The Psychodynamic Perspective

 1. “The conscious mind may be compared to a fountain playing in the sun and falling back into the great subterranean pool of subconscious from which it rises.” ― Sigmund Freud

 You will also enjoy our article on character quotes.

 2. “The interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind.” ― Sigmund Freud

-You will also enjoy our article on Harry Styles quotes.
+You will also enjoy our article on Albert Ellis quotes.

 3. “Men are more moral than they think and far more immoral than they can imagine.” ― Sigmund Freud